Caribbean literature

 Caribbean literature is the literature of the various territories of the Caribbean region.
 Literature in English from the former British West Indies may be referred to as Anglo-Caribbean or, in historical contexts, as West Indian literature.
 Most of these territories have become independent nations since the 1960s, though some retain colonial ties to the United Kingdom.
 They share, apart from the English language, a number of political, cultural, and social ties which make it useful to consider their literary output in a single category.
+Note that other non-independent islands may include the Caribbean unincorporated territories of the United States, however literature from this region has not yet been studied as a separate category and is independent from West Indian literature.
 The more wide-ranging term "Caribbean literature" generally refers to the literature of all Caribbean territories regardless of language—whether written in English, Spanish, French, Hindustani, or Dutch, or one of numerous creoles.

 The literature of Caribbean is exceptional, both in language and subject.
 Through themes of innocence, exile and return to motherland, resistance and endurance, engagement and alienation, self determination, Caribbean literature provides a powerful platform for Post-Colonial studies and to Caribbean literatures in importance the context of all literature.